navedm1424/times-fps/README.md

 What I ended up writing was not only a utility to precompute animations but also a way to design animations in terms of timelines and phases.
 You can design a complex interplay of CSS values in a single function, export the frames to JSON, and use them in your component.

-My goal is to keep this library small, focused, and composable.
+I'm aiming to keep this library small, focused, and composable.
 If you have ideas, suggestions, or corrections, the project is open‑source and I’d be very happy to hear from you.

 Thanks a lot!